bennsal/GettingandCleaninfData/codebook.md

-Removes unwanted data leaving only meand and standard deviation columns Takes column headings from features.txt, tidies them, and adds to the merged dataframe Takes the activity data from activity_labels.txt and adds them to the merged dataframe Writes a CSV file to the working directory containing the final data (tidydata.csv) Writes a text file to the working directory containing the final data for submission (tidydata.txt)
+Removes unwanted data leaving only meand and standard deviation columns Takes column headings from features.txt, tidies them, and adds to the merged dataframe Takes the activity data from activity_labels.txt and adds them to the merged dataframe Calculates the mean of each column and saves be subject and activity into final_data Writes a CSV file to the working directory containing the final data (tidydata.csv) Writes a text file to the working directory containing the final data for submission (tidydata.txt)